Perhaps you're a new blogger seeking out ways to make your blog posts better,

 Archetika is a real estate company based in Mexico that’s dedicated to development projects that are environmentally sustainable.
 Their blog, which includes articles in both Spanish and English, isn’t intended for those with only a passing interest in real estate.
 Rather, it targets an audience of real estate professionals who are interested in sustainability.

-What’s special about this blog design is their use of effects in their top navigation of categories.
+What’s special about this real estate website design is their use of effects in their top navigation of categories.
 When you hover over a category, a blue line animation appears.
 The site also utilizes animated sliding transitions for when the reader navigates to a new page.
 Archetika is a great example of how adding hover effects, micro-interactions, and other dynamic visuals keep blog designs interesting and audiences engaged.

 For any company, especially one that occupies a specialized niche like real estate, a blog is an important extension of a brand.
 A blog gives your company a chance to share what you know and gain an opportunity to build trust.
 If you can do this with some visual flair, like Archetika, you’ll be able to set yourself apart from the competition.